Luis Echeverría: Tlatelolco

-1970 presidential succession
+1970 presidential succession and campaign

 On 22 October 1969, Díaz Ordaz summoned Alfonso Martínez Domínguez—the PRI party president—and other party leaders to his office in Los Pinos to reveal Echeverría as his successor.
 Martínez Domínguez asked the president if he was sure of his decision and Díaz Ordaz replied, "Why do you ask?
 It's the most important decision of my life and I've thought it over well."

-On 8 November 1969, Díaz Ordaz officially announced Echeverría as the presidential candidate.
+On 8 November 1969, Echeverría was officially announced as the presidential candidate of the PRI.
 Although Echeverría was a hardliner in Díaz Ordaz's administration and considered responsible for the Tlatelolco massacre, he became "immediately obsessed with making people forget that he had ever done it."

+During his campaign, Echeverría adopted populist rhetoric, personally campaigning in over 850 municipalities, and is believed to have been seen by around 10 million people of Mexico's then-population of 48 million.
+He avoided criticizing Díaz Ordaz's administration, and barely mentioned his main opponent, the PAN's Efraín González Morfín.
+He also stated that his government would avoid attempting to curb Mexico's population growth, which was expected to double in the coming decade, stating it was a personal matter, not the state's.
+In 1969, he defined his position as "neither to the right, nor to the left, nor in a static center, but onward and upward."

+In defining his ideological stance, various observers have described Echeverría as left-leaning, leftist or left-wing.

+Echeverría won the election with over 80% of the popular vote, as was entirely expected by international observers.

 Presidency (1970–1976)

+Inauguration

+Echeverría assumed the presidency on 1 December 1970.

 Domestic policy

 Echeverría was the first president born after the Mexican Revolution.
 Once inaugurated as president, he embarked on a massive program of populist political and economic reform, nationalizing the mining and electrical industries, redistributing private land in the states of Sinaloa and Sonora to peasants, imposing limits on foreign investment, and extending Mexico's maritime Economic Exclusion Zone to 200 nautical miles (370 km).
-State spending on health, housing construction, education, and food subsidies was also significantly increased, and the percentage of the population covered by the social security system was doubled.
+Various social initiatives were undertaken, with state spending on health, housing construction, education, and food subsidies significantly increased, and the percentage of the population covered by the social security system doubled.
+Government spending almost quadrupled between 1971 and 1975 under Echeverría's left-wing government, while public spending rose from 22% to 32% of GDP during his presidency.

+Shortly after his term began, he issued an amnesty to all those arrested during the 1968 protests, which is believed to have been an attempt to disassociate himself with the massacre.
+The last 20 prisoners from the protests were released on 20 December 1971.
 He enraged the left because he did not bring the perpetrators of the 1971 Corpus Christi massacre to justice.

 On 8 October 1974, Echeverría issued a decree creating the new states of Baja California Sur and Quintana Roo, which had previously been federal territories.